 Definition of value cut

-When a player hits value cut, he thinks he is making a value bet, but in the end, he makes a bet against a hand that is higher than his own.
-Instead of making more money on his bet, he loses a bigger pot.
-This can happen when a value bet player is too "thin".
+When a player makes a value cut, it means that he thinks he is making a value bet, but in fact he is making a bet against a hand that is better than his own.
+Instead of making more money from his bet, he loses a bigger pot.
+This can be the case when a value player bets too thin.
 For example, a player who bets flop, turn and river with KJ in hand on K-2-2-5-Q and is called on the river by AK is a value cut player.
-In this situation, except perhaps a hand like KT, there are few hands that will call that will not dominate KJ.
+In this situation, except for perhaps a hand like KT, there are few hands that will call that will not dominate KJ.

-If you're up against a "nit" (a very tight player) and you're betting on the flop, the turn and the river, you'll have to have a very good hand.
-Betting three times with a medium hand hoping to be called a lesser is a utopia.
-To avoid the value cut of you, when betting three streets, make sure you have a very strong hand or play against a player who is type calling station and calls too much.
+If you are against a "nit" (a very tight player) and you bet on the flop, turn and river, you will need to have a very good hand.
+Betting three times with an average hand and hoping to get called by a lesser hand is a pipe dream.
+To avoid a value cut, when betting three streets, make sure you have a very strong hand or are playing against a player who is a calling station type and calls too much.